FREQUENTLY ASKED QUESTIONS

 Can the building hold that much weight?

 Yes, absolutely!
-Our farms were designed and installed with the support of engineers and architects who assessed and approved the sites.
-Both roofs are made of thick reinforced concrete slab, approved for loads far in excess of the loads that we have installed.
+Our farms were designed and installed with the support of engineers who assessed and approved the sites.
+Each of our roofs are made of thick reinforced concrete slab, approved for loads in excess of the 65-85 lbs that a cubic foot of saturated green roof soil weighs.

 How are the farms built?

 Our second farm at the Brooklyn Navy Yard was installed atop a roof membrane that included a built-in root barrier, so the system we used there is a bit simpler.
 It is comprised of a light weight drainage aggregate sandwiched between filter fabric and topped with 10-12″ of Rooflite IntensiveAg blend soil.
-The soil for this farm was installed using a blower truck.
+The soil for this farm was installed using a blower truck, as was our farm in Sunset Park, which is comprised of 12” of a third soil blend.

 What are you growing on the roof?

-We grow dozens of crops each season and harvest about 50,000 lbs of produce every year.
-Our biggest seller and a favorite amongst our farmers and customers alike are our fresh, flavorful leafy greens: from spicy baby mustards to tender young lettuces and peppery arugula, a Brooklyn Grange Greens Mix salad barely needs dressing!
+We grow dozens of crops each season and harvest about 80,000 lbs of produce every year between our three farms.
+Our biggest seller and a favorite amongst our farmers and customers alike are our fresh, flavorful leafy greens: from spicy baby mustards to tender young lettuces and peppery arugula, a Brooklyn Grange salad barely needs dressing!

-Tomatoes are another of our biggest crops: we have 40 varietals planted.
-We are also growing peppers, kale, chard, chicories, ground cherries, eggplants, pac choi, herbs, carrots, turnips, radishes, beans, and many other exciting crops!
+Tomatoes are another of our biggest crops: we have a couple dozen varieties planted.
+We are also growing peppers, eggplant, kale, chard, carrots, turnips, radishes, chicories, ground cherries, pac choi, herbs, beans, and many other exciting crops!
+Diversity is good for our sales, enables us to bring more flavors and variety to our CSA and market customers, and is an important aspect of sustainable soil and pest management.

 Is the farm organic?

 We grow our vegetables according to organic principles, and we do not use any synthetic or chemical fertilizers, insecticides or herbicides.
-We are not certified organic by the USDA nor do we plan to apply for organic certification, but we invite the community to visit us and certify our practices with their own five senses.
+You can learn more about our farming practices here, or visit us and certify our practices with your own five senses.

 How do you grow fresh produce in a polluted city?